matyalatte/libui-sprite-demo/docs/README.md

 // You should free the buffer with uiFreeImageBuffer later
 ```

-Then, you can draw it with `uiImageBufferDraw`.
+Then, you can draw it with `uiImageBufferDraw` or `uiImageBufferDrawFast`.
 You can also apply affine transformation with `uiDrawTransform`.

 ```c